Top 20 Essential Travel Tech For Every Trip - Do You Have These?

 #20 2 PRONGED AIRLINE HEADPHONE ADAPTER

-It’s quite amazing the power that a simple 2 inch piece of plastic can wield in your life.
-If you have it with you while traveling, it can bring hours and hours of enjoyment as you sit back in your airline seat and view 6 Star Wars movies in a row.
+It’s quite amazing the power that a simple 2-inch piece of plastic can wield in your life.
+If you have it with you while traveling, it can bring hours and hours of enjoyment as you sit back in your airline seat and view 6 x Star Wars movies in a row.
 But without it, it can reduce you to tears.
 Why?
-Because if you’re using your own headphones (which you should), you’re gonna need it.
+Because if you’re using your own headphones (which you should), you’re most likely gonna need it, depending on which airline and plane you happen to fly.

 Airlines in their infinite wisdom thought it would be a great idea to use a different style of connector at 30,000 feet, compared with what the rest of human civilization has been quite happy with for the last 70 years.
 Be warned.
 Buy three of them, you won’t regret it!
 The two-pronged style is the most common, although some airlines use a style with one large prong and one small one.
-Remember the days when the headphones were rubber tubes?!
+Remember the days when the headphone cable on planes was a rubber tube?!
 If you’re under 30, ask your parents.

-Hope this was helpful - see you next time!
+I sincerely hope this was helpful - see you on board!

 SHARE THIS POST WITH YOUR FRIENDS: